And once again, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 This is what it is.

-The sports media has been on this doping business for the longest time, and the the attendance is going through the roof.
+The sports media has been on this doping business for the longest time, and the attendance is going through the roof.

 They're just trying to get better.

-If it's their body, if they want to do with it, if they want to suffer consequences later, what the hell?
+And if it's their body, if they want to do with it, if they want to suffer consequences later, what the hell?

-In the meantime, if I want to watch the incredible Hulk at the plate, I want to watch the incredible Hulk.
+In the meantime, if I want to watch the incredible Hulk at the plate, I want to watch the Incredible Hulk.

 I don't care.